 To provide adequate documentation is not only an indication of academic honesty, but also a courtesy enabling the teacher to consult your sources with ease.
 Failure to do so constitutes plagiarism, and is subject to serious academic penalty.
-(See Code of Behaviour on Academic Matters campuslife.utoronto.ca/policies/academiccode.html, regarding this and other academic offences and sanctions.)
+(See Code of Behaviour on Academic Matters www.utoronto.ca/govcncl/pap/policies/behaveac.pdf regarding this and other academic offences and sanctions.)